 Your final stop will be in Ifrane, often referred to as "Little Switzerland", where you can take your time to walk around town and see the famous lion landmark.
 Once you have passed through Immouzer-Kandar, you will arrive in Fes in the late afternoon, where you will spend the night in a traditional riad or hotel.

 Following breakfast, you will be picked up from your hotel in Fes by your driver, and your exploration of the city will begin.
-Fes is not only the cultural and religious center of Morocco, but it is also one of the imperial cities of Morocco, boasting an outstanding historical background.
+Fes is Morocco's spiritual and cultural heart — and today you'll spend a full day inside its ancient medina.

 The day will begin at the impressive gate of the Royal Palace.
-You'll then enter the medieval medina through the Blue Gate (Bab Boujloud), which is an antique and well-preserved structure; the medina was declared a UNESCO World Heritage Site.
+You'll then enter the medieval medina through the Bab Boujloud (Blue Gate), which is an antique and well-preserved structure; the Fes Medina was declared a UNESCO World Heritage Site.
 You will have a local guide who will show you the Medrasa Bouanania, the Najjarine Fountain, the leather tanneries, and the Quaraouin Mosque and University, which is regarded as the oldest continuously operating university in the world.

-In the afternoon, you will leave the medina to explore the nearby Jewish quarter, known as the Mellah, which holds great historical and cultural significance.
+In the afternoon, you will leave the medina to wander the Mellah, the historic Jewish quarter, with its distinctive architecture and covered market streets.
 Then, you will visit the nearby ancient fortress from which you can see great views over the complex and labyrinthine narrow streets of the medina.
 To end your full day of exploring, you will return to your riad.

-After breakfast, we depart from Fes and continue to Meknes, the capital city established by the dominant Sultan Moulay Ismail, another imperial city in Morocco.
+After breakfast, we depart from Fes and continue to Meknes.
+The imperial city was built by Sultan Moulay Ismail in the 17th century.
 In Meknes, we will see the impressive Bab Al-Mansour gate, one of Morocco's great architectural wonders, blending Moroccan and Andalusian styles.
 Built in the 18th century, the grand entrance is 16 meters high and 8 meters wide and is covered in intricately carved marble arches, green and white zellij tiles, and other fantastic calligraphy.
 It is considered one of the finest gates in North Africa.

 We will also visit the Sahrij Souani basin, which served as a large reservoir of water, the royal stables known for their grand size, the granary, and the Moulay Ismail Mausoleum, the shrine of the sultan who was responsible for making Meknes a strong imperial capital.
 You will have some free time for lunch in Meknes.

-Following lunch, we drive a little over 32 kilometers to the Roman Ruins of Volubilis, a UNESCO World Heritage site known for its fantastic preservation, incredible mosaics, and monumental arches, which represent Morocco's legacy of both Roman and Berber heritage.
+Following lunch, we drive a little over 32 kilometers to the Roman ruins of Volubilis (UNESCO World Heritage Site), known for its fantastic preservation, incredible mosaics, and monumental arches, which represent Morocco's legacy of both Roman and Berber heritage.

 After breakfast, and depending on your flight departure time, you may have some free time to wander the picturesque streets of the Blue City and enjoy the unique beauty of the medina in Chefchaouen.

 Following this, we will make our way through the gorgeous Rif Mountains to Tangier.
-Upon arrival in Tangier, you will be transferred to either Tangier Med Port, the airport, or your hotel, concluding your memorable 7-day tour in Morocco.
+Upon arrival in Tangier, you will be transferred to either Tangier Med Port, the airport, or your hotel, concluding your 7-day journey across Morocco.

-"We did the 4 day, 3 night trek from Marrakesh, through the Atlas Mountains and into the Sahara before ending in Fes.
-Our guide, Idir Najimi, made the difference between a wonderful time, and a once in a lifetime trip.
+"We did the trek from Marrakesh, through the Atlas Mountains and into the Sahara before ending in Tangier.
+Our guide, Idir Najimi, made the difference between a wonderful time and a once-in-a-lifetime trip.
 He was incredibly knowledgeable and lots of fun.
-Drumming under the stars and full moon in the sand dunes of the Sahara was another extraordinary moment as well.
-I can't wait to go back to Morocco!"
+Drumming under the stars and a full moon in the sand dunes of the Sahara was an extraordinary moment.
+And Chefchaouen on the last day — those blue streets at sunrise — is something I'll carry with me for a long time.
+I can't wait to go back to Morocco."

 Find answers to the most frequently asked questions about our Marrakech to Tangier tour.
 Whether you're curious about the itinerary, accommodations, driving times, or included activities, we've got you covered.